From Tree to Table: 10 Appealing Ideas for Your Freshly Picked Apples

 As you stroll through the rows of trees at an apple-picking farm, stretching up your arm and lifting your ankles to reach those very best apples nestled within the leaves, you might be thinking to yourself: Is there a fruit bowl large enough?
 Do I need to hire a U-haul?
 (Answer: probably not on both counts).

-You probably can, however, focus that rich imagination on the endless possibility that comes with a basket full of apples.
+You probably can, however, focus that rich imagination on the endless possibilities that come with a basket full of apples.
 They’re not there for show.

 Cinnamon and cloves embody the essence of fall flavors.
 When you slow-cook them with apples, sugar, and vinegar until they turn into a smooth, concentrated spread, your tastebuds will forever remember the invigorating, wistful flavor of a crisp autumn day.